 Unsure of which one to do?
-Read our parent reviews about Semiahmoo or Seabrook, two popular family destinations.
+Read our parent reviews about Semiahmoo, Seabrook, or Alderbrook Resort three popular family destinations.
 Choose an island getaway instead: San Juan, Whidbey (check out the Price Sculpture Forest) Brainbridge or Vashon.
 With so many options, you can’t go wrong!

 Get outside and play!